institut-de-genomique/saturn/README.md

      /usr/bin/perl , /usr/bin/env Rscript, and /bin/bash

+## More informations

+If you have questions about Saturn, you may ask them to sengelen [at] genoscope [.] cns [.] fr and jmaury [at] genoscope [.] cns [.] fr .
+You may also create an issue to ask questions on github website: https://github.com/institut-de-genomique/saturn/issues.

 # ACKNOWLEDGMENTS

 Stefan Engelen, Cyril Firmo, Amin Madoui and Jean-Marc Aury - Saturn's authors